FarmDrop Launches In Unity

 “I have a farm stand, seasonal vegetables, but it’s closed for the winter.
 So, to sell my chicken in the winter is tough.
 In the summertime, people stop by for tomatoes, they get chicken.
 In the wintertime, at the end of the day, they don’t want to try to find me, see if I’m home.
 So they just end up going to the grocery store,” Hulva said.

 The FarmDrop website lets him post whatever product he’s offering in one place for people to place orders efficiently.

 Hulva approached Unity Barn Raisers, a Unity nonprofit, about being the host site in the community because of the other food programs it runs.

-All monetary transactions for FarmDrop are completed online and go directly into the farmer's bank account.
+All monetary transactions for FarmDrop are completed online and go directly into the farmer’s bank account.
 Part of the business model requires that 10% goes to the nonprofit host site.
-In this case the Barn Raisers are the nonprofit host site receiving money to help supplement food programs that help fight food insecurity in the community.
+In this case, the Barn Raisers are the nonprofit host site receiving the money to help supplement food programs that help fight food insecurity in the community.

 On Friday afternoon, farmers will drop off their packaged product to the Barn Raisers, where Hulva puts each order together.
 Then it’s picked up by customers between 4 and 6 p.m., every Friday.

 The website gives farmers the ability to set their own prices.
 Knowing how much product to pack in advance reduces waste.
 Farmers have to estimate how much product will sell at a market and risk being left with too much or not enough for consumers.